GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

  Our journey into the realm of Machine Learning commences with the establishment of a solid groundwork in different interconnected areas, such as Mathematics and coding abilities.

+- We commence with **Python**, which is undeniably one of the most widely used programming languages worldwide, particularly in the context of Machine Learning and broader programming applications.

+- Our next step involves delving into one of the fundamental skills in Machine Learning – **Data Plotting and Visualization**.
+This skill serves as an initial and crucial stage in addressing Machine Learning challenges.
+Understanding the data you're working with is imperative for developing effective Machine Learning models tailored to the task at hand.

+- We also explore the concept of **Data Distribution**, which holds central importance in comprehending the types of models suitable for solving specific problems.

+- Assuming we have a grasp of the data we're dealing with and understand its distribution, we encounter the need to **prepare** and **pre-process** the data to align it with the requirements of our chosen model.
+To address this, we introduce a highly useful library known as Pandas.

+- Once the data is prepared, the next question is how to efficiently process it.
+This is where **Numpy – Numerical Python** comes into play.
+Numpy is extensively employed for numerical computation and is renowned for accelerating various computational tasks.

+- We then aim to familiarize readers with the foundational concepts of Machine Learning, namely **Calculus and Linear Algebra**.

+- With this foundational knowledge in place, we are primed to delve deeply into the world of Machine Learning and explore every facet of it in detail, commencing in week 2.

 <p align="center">Created by <a href="https://gdsc-bitshyd.vercel.app/">GDSC</a> :ocean: </p>